Razalp/calendar-call-system/README.md

 ✅ Automated phone call reminders using Twilio

-✅ Cron job support for periodic event checks
+✅ **Automatic** background job that runs every minute to check for events

 ✅ Authentication with NextAuth.js